 No sub-floor inspection was possible due to no apparent means of access.

-The roof space inspection was restricted due to the presence of boarding and insulation material laid between and over the ceiling joists.
+The roof space inspection was limited to a head and shoulders style basis only, due to the presence of insulation material being laid between and over the ceiling joists.